From our private database of 30,900+ case briefs...

 Facts

-John Smith (defendant) and his companion traveled from Tennessee to Florida, where they planned to purchase cocaine for dealing.
-Smith’s acquaintance, Deborah Hoag, joined Smith, his companion, and a drug dealer in a motel room.
-In the meeting, Smith discussed his interest in selling his MAC-10 firearm, an automatic weapon.
-Hoag was an informant for the Broward County Sheriff’s Office and tipped off law enforcement to Smith’s plans.
-An undercover officer posing as a pawnshop dealer called on Smith at the motel room.
-Smith showed his MAC-10 to the officer and offered to trade the gun for two ounces of cocaine.
-Smith was later convicted in district court of violating 18 U.S.C. § 924(c)(1), which prohibited knowingly using a firearm during and in relation to a drug-trafficking crime.
-Smith appealed his conviction.
-The court of appeals affirmed, and the United States Supreme Court granted certiorari.
+John Smith (defendant) and his companion traveled to Florida to purchase cocaine for dealing.
+Smith’s acquaintance Deborah Hoag took Smith and his companion to her motel room, where a drug dealer joined them.
+In the meeting, Smith discussed his interest in selling his MAC-10 firearm, which was an automatic weapon with a silencer.
+Hoag was an informant for the local police and notified them of Smith’s conduct.
+An undercover officer posing as a pawnshop dealer called on Smith at the motel.
+Smith showed the officer his MAC-10 and offered to trade it for two ounces of cocaine.
+Smith was later indicted for conspiracy and attempt to possess cocaine with intent to distribute.
+The indictment also alleged that Smith used the MAC-10 during and in relation to a drug-trafficking crime, triggering 18 U.S.C. § 924(c)(1)’s penalty provisions.
+The district-court jury convicted Smith.
+Smith appealed, arguing that § 924(c)(1)’s penalties applied only to situations in which a firearm was used as a weapon.
+The court of appeals disagreed and affirmed Smith’s conviction.
+The United States Supreme Court granted certiorari.

 Rule of Law